nikitavoloboev/data/docs/nlp/nlp.md

 [LLM-Chain](https://github.com/sobelio/llm-chain) is amazing tool.
 [Building LLM applications for production](https://huyenchip.com/2023/04/11/llm-engineering.html) is great read.

+[This](https://news.ycombinator.com/item?id=35977891) is a great thread to understand transformer neural nets.

 ## Notes

 - [Figuring out correctly when/what to escalate to a human would change customer service more than anything else.](https://twitter.com/_abhisheksankar/status/1441793453864620044)